YIN AND YANG HEALING

 1) Very sweet fruits, (figs, dates, raisins and bananas).

-2) Tropical fruits, such as coconut, palm and all citrus fruits.
+2) Tropical fruits, such as coconut, palm, avocado and all citrus fruits.
 These include orange, lemon, lime, tangerine, pineapple and grapefruit).
-Of these, grapefruit is probably a little better as it is less sweet, but all are very yin and should be eaten extremely sparingly, if at all while on a nutritional balancing program.
-Those who are ill are best avoiding all fruit.
+Of these, grapefruit is probably a little better as it is less sweet, but all are very yin and are forbidden on a development program.

 Water for drinking.
 Quality spring or mineral water is the most yang.
 The quality will depend upon the minerals that are in the water.
 Tap water is often a little more yin due to the toxic chemicals found in it and the chemicals added to it such as chlorine and fluorides.
 Soft water is more yin than hard water, which contains more minerals.

-Distilled and reverse osmosis water are more yin, as they contain virtually no minerals.
+Distilled and reverse osmosis water are significantly more yin, as they contain virtually no minerals.
 Reverse osmosis is extremely yin and to be avoided.
-Distilled water may be used for only a few months to remove some toxins.
-Then one must change to a spring or mineral water or the body will become demineralized by drinking distilled water.

 Drinking too much water – more than about 3 and a half quarts or liters, also makes the body more yin.

-Other beverages: Juices are all very yin.
-They are raw, cold, and broken apart.
-However, we suggest 10-12 ounces of carrot juice with a few greens due to its superior nutritional qualities.
-1-2 ounces of wheat grass juice as an alternative (not both on the same day) is also excellent because of its nutritional qualities.
+Other beverages: Juices are all very yin!
+This is because they are raw, cold, and broken apart.
+We suggest that adults may have 10-12 ounces of carrot juice due to its superior nutritional qualities, but no more.

 Alcohol is extremely yin and to be totally avoided in all forms.
 If you must have a little alcohol, beer is probably the best alcoholic drink, in our experience.
 Wine is not only yin, but generally contains many more pesticide residues with arsenic and lead.
 Distilled alcoholic beverages such as gin, whiskey, vodka, tequila and others are even more yin as most of the minerals have been removed during distillation.